-Auto Accident Cases in Florida
+Auto Accident Attorney in Hollywood, Florida

 Florida’s statute of limitations for personal injury cases is four years from the date of an accident.
 This means that the victim of a car accident would have four years to file a personal injury claim.
 If they wait over four years, they forfeit their right to seek compensation.
 Although the state of Florida gives victims four years, it is advantageous for victims to seek compensation as soon as possible once they know the extent of the injuries they have sustained.

 The Purpose of Seeking Compensation after a Car Accident